emedware/omni18n/docs/client.md

 Locales default to the more generic ones.
 Here, we can give several for fall-back purpose.
 In the case `['fr', 'en']`, if a french translation is not found while an english one is, the english version will be displayed while triggering the [`missing` report](./client.md#reports)

 If the locales `['fr-CA', 'en-UK', 'de-DE']` are given, the actual list of locales that will be used is `['fr-CA', 'fr', '', 'en-UK', 'en', 'de-DE', 'de']`.
 The `missing` report will be called when the used locale is english or german.

+### Other locales

+The `I18nClient` also have 2 properties:

+- `timeZone`: A timezone used when displaying dates (if none is specified) with [this format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat)
+- `currency`: A currency to use when displaying a number with `style: currency` (3-uppercase code: USD, EUR, ...)

 ## Reports